 Lyon Corporation is preparing for a financial strength rating review by Kelly Rating Agency, an internationally recognized rating agency.
-Kelly has previously focused on its ratings of standalone insurance companies, such as SLIC and AHA, but beginning last year required that insurance groups be rated in aggregate for the group.
+Kelly has previously focused on its ratings of standalone insurance companies, such as SLIC, AHA, and Pryde, but beginning last year required that insurance groups be rated in aggregate for the group.
+Lyon Corporation received a financial strength rating of A (Excellent) from Kelly for the insurance group.
+The rating reflects the sufficient capital position of SLIC, Lyon's initiatives to implement ERM practices across the group, and Lyon's overall positive financial results.
+Lyon's debt rating is BBB.
+The individual insurance companies, SLIC, AHA Health, and Pryde P&C strive to maintain AA Kelly ratings.

 During its review last year, Kelly identified several issues that it expects Lyon to address before the next review, scheduled for later this year.
 Correspondence related to the prior review and Kelly's most recent rating report are provided starting on the following page.